 Is opening an Aspiration Spend & Save Account worth it?
 Let’s take a look.

 - Deposits can earn up to 5.00% APY, higher than most accounts.1

 - Spending with the debit card earns up to 10% cash back.

-- There’s no monthly fee for the basic account (unless you want one) and no overdraft fees.
+- There’s no monthly fee for the basic plan and no overdraft fees.

 - Unlimited free ATM withdrawals are available through the Allpoint nationwide network.